MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-03-integrate-debezium-and-sink-connectors-with-aws-glue-schema-registry.md

 title: Integrate Debezium And Sink Connectors With AWS Glue Schema Registry
 description: Integrate Debezium and kafka sink connectors with AWS Glue Schema Registry.
 We can use Avro and Json formats to store the schema.
 categories:
-- Airflow
+- AWS
 tags:
+- aws
+- kafka
-- gcp
+- debezium
-- bigquery
+- glue
-- postgresql
+- schema registry
 social:
   name: Bhuvanesh
   links: